noir-lang/noir/docs/docs/aztec/how-it-works/private-smart-contracts.md

 The end goal is a language that is intuitive to use for developers with no cryptographic knowledge and empowers developers to easily write programable private smart contracts.

-There are no plans for EVM compatibility or to support Solidity in Aztec 3.
-The privacy-first nature of Aztec 3 is fundamentally incompatible with the EVM architecture and Solidity's semantics.
+There are no plans for EVM compatibility or to support Solidity in Aztec.
+The privacy-first nature of Aztec is fundamentally incompatible with the EVM architecture and Solidity's semantics.
 In addition, the heavy use of client-side proof construction makes this impractical.

 ## Enabling Transaction Semantics: The Aztec Kernel